 - TumbleBooks - an online collection of animated, talking picture books which teach young children the joys of reading.

 This just scratches the surface of all the things that you can do with your library card.
+Browse through our page of All Online Resources.
 For a more comprehensive list, take a look at the blog post we published for our 103rd Anniversary (we're turning 105 this year!): 103 Reasons to Have a Library Card.

 Sold!
 How do I get a card?